-Adult Challenge: Invent a Teen Challenge That Will KILL TEENS RIGHT IN THE FACE!
+Adult Challenge: Invent a Teen Challenge That Will KILL TEENS RIGHT IN THEIR FACEs!

 Do you think the Cinnamon Challenge or the Tide Pod challenge were for sissies?
 You’ve come to the right place!